Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Moved two hard-coded texts to the label files to make them available for translation.
+- Fixed the number of alien factories being hidden under the sent population.
+- In colony multi-selection, "G" no longer toggles governors individually; they are now all synchronized to the displayed value.
 - Fixed retaking abandoned system with surrendering transports.
   - Surrendering transports size were set to -1, and were not always checked for surrendering.
     - While joining an abandoned colony, its size was negative.